 As USC Employees, we are accountable for evaluating the G&H that are given and received in accordance with this policy.
 USC employees must ensure that giving or receiving G&H does not improperly influence or appear to improperly influence an individual’s decision-making abilities.

-1. Policy Issued: February 15, 2022Last Reviewed: February 15, 2022Last Revised: February 15, 2022 2.
-Policy Purpose The purpose of this policy to ensure that the University of Southern California (“USC”) complies with applicable laws when hosting site visits with Government Officials and candidates.
-Site visits are an opportunity for the university to build and maintain…
+Policy Purpose The purpose of this policy is to ensure that the University of Southern California (USC) complies with applicable laws when hosting site visits and events with Government Officials, Political Candidates, and Campaign Representatives.
+USC does not endorse Political Candidates, contribute to their campaigns, or otherwise permit the use of USC resources to support…

 All faculty, staff, students, and contractors involved in the development, approval, implementation, or maintenance of University Policies and related resources are expected to comply with this policy.
 This policy defines a University Policy, explains the relationship to related resources, and describes the key expectations, requirements, and methodology throughout the policy lifecycle, including development, maintenance, retirement, and archiving.